Bilborough

-Bilborough is a suburb of the city of Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
-The population of the City of Nottingham ward at the 2021 census was 16,917.
+Bilborough is a suburb of Nottingham, England.
+The population at the 2021 census was 16,917.

 St Martin of Tours' Church, Bilborough is a Grade II listed building.
 In the chancel is an Annunciation by Evelyn Gibbs, painted in 1946 and rediscovered in 2009 and restored.
 Located just off the A6002 road is Bilborough College.

 Civil parish

 In 1931 the parish had a population of 2845.
 On 1 April 1933 the parish was abolished and merged with Nottingham.